Trump, Putin meet at G-20 summit

 President Trump met Friday with Russia’s Vladimir Putin on the sidelines of the G-20 summit in Hamburg, Germany, in their first formal sit-down.

-“It’s an honor to be with you,” Trump said, adding he hopes for "positive things" for both countries.
+“It’s an honor to be with you,” Trump said, adding they’ve had “very, very good talks” that will continue.

+“We look forward to a lot of very positive things happening, with Russia and the United States and for everybody concerned,” Trump said.

 Trump, Putin, Secretary of State Rex Tillerson, and Russian Foreign Minister Sergey Lavrov were in the room for Friday's high-profile meeting.